insight-centre/saffron/README.md

 Web Interface
 =============

-To start the Saffon Web server simply choose a directory for Saffron to create the models and run the command as follows
+To start the Saffron Web server simply choose a directory for Saffron to create the models and run the command as follows

     ./saffron-web.sh output-folder/